lcdm-uiuc/info490-fa16/Week9/lesson3.md

 # Week 9 Lesson 3 #
 ## XML Data Format ##

-In this lesson, you will learn about what the XML Data format is, how to parse a document, and how to read and write an XML file.
+In this lesson, you will learn about what the eXtensible Markup Language (XML) Data format is, how to parse a document, and how to read and write an XML file.

 ###Objectives ###
 By the end of this lesson, you will be able to: